ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 ## Configuration files

-A given Angular Classicworkspace contains several TypeScript configuration files.
+A given Angular Classic workspace contains several TypeScript configuration files.
-At the root `tsconfig.json` file specifies the base TypeScript and Angular Classiccompiler options that all projects in the workspace inherit.
+At the root `tsconfig.json` file specifies the base TypeScript and Angular Classic compiler options that all projects in the workspace inherit.

 <div class="alert is-helpful">

-See the [Angular Classiccompiler options](guide/angular-compiler-options) guide for information about what Angular Classicspecific options are available.
+See the [Angular Classic compiler options](guide/angular-compiler-options) guide for information about what Angular Classic specific options are available.

 </div>

-The TypeScript and Angular Classichave a wide range of options which can be used to configure type-checking features and generated output.
+The TypeScript and Angular Classic have a wide range of options which can be used to configure type-checking features and generated output.
 For more information, see the [Configuration inheritance with extends](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#configuration-inheritance-with-extends) section of the TypeScript documentation.

 <div class="alert is-helpful">